Facebook Messenger

+Messenger (formerly known as Facebook Messenger) is an American proprietary instant messaging service developed by Meta Platforms.
+Originally developed as Facebook Chat in 2008, the client application of Messenger is currently available on iOS and Android mobile platforms, Windows and macOS desktop platforms, through the Messenger.com web application, and on the standalone Facebook Portal hardware.

 Messenger is used to send messages and exchange photos, videos, stickers, audio, and files, and also react to other users' messages and interact with bots.
 The service also supports voice and video calling.
-The standalone apps support using multiple accounts, conversations with optional end-to-end encryption, and playing games.
+The standalone apps support using multiple accounts, conversations with end-to-end encryption, and playing games.

+With a monthly userbase of over 1 billion people it is among the largest social media platforms.

 History

 Following tests of a new instant messaging platform on Facebook in March 2008, the feature, then-titled "Facebook Chat", was gradually released to users in April 2008.
 Facebook revamped its messaging platform in November 2010, and subsequently acquired group messaging service Beluga in March 2011, which the company used to launch its standalone iOS and Android mobile apps on August 9, 2011.
 Facebook later launched a BlackBerry version in October 2011.
 An app for Windows Phone, though lacking features including voice messaging and chat heads, was released in March 2014.
 In April 2014, Facebook announced that the messaging feature would be removed from the main Facebook app and users will be required to download the separate Messenger app.
 An iPad-optimized version of the iOS app was released in July 2014.
 In April 2015, Facebook launched a website interface for Messenger.
 A Tizen app was released on July 13, 2015.
 Facebook launched Messenger for Windows 10 in April 2016.
 In October 2016, Facebook released Messenger Lite, a stripped-down version of Messenger with a reduced feature set.
 The app is aimed primarily at old Android phones and regions where high-speed Internet is not widely available.
 In April 2017, Messenger Lite was expanded to 132 more countries.
 In May 2017, Facebook revamped the design for Messenger on Android and iOS, bringing a new home screen with tabs and categorization of content and interactive media, red dots indicating new activity, and relocated sections.

 Facebook announced a Messenger program for Windows 7 in a limited beta test in November 2011.
 The following month, Israeli blog TechIT leaked a download link for the program, with Facebook subsequently confirming and officially releasing the program.
 The program was eventually discontinued in March 2014.
 A Firefox web browser add-on was released in December 2012, but was also discontinued in March 2014.